BartSte/snapshot/README.md

 # TODO:

+- [ ] Does the tarball work when you do a symlink to the bash script?
 - [ ] lib folder:
   - Check the list of shared libs in the docs.
 Filter out the libs that are not
     needed: